Title IX and Sexual Discrimination

 Filing a Criminal Complaint:

-Victims of sexual misconduct or assault have the right to file a criminal complaint by contacting JCC Campus Security at (919) 209-2111.
+Victims of sexual misconduct or assault have the right to file a criminal complaint by contacting JCC Campus Police and Security at (919) 209-2111.
 Victims may file a criminal complaint before, during, or after the college's investigation of sexual misconduct or assault.

 NOTE: No student or employee shall be subject to any form of reprisal or retaliation for having made a good faith complaint or for participating in an investigation of such complaint.
 Appropriate steps will be taken to protect students and employees from retaliation.